austin4idps/nft-metadata-gen/README.md

 ## Contributing and Improve
+Raise an issue:
+- Open a issue on this repo.

+Contribute:
-Please read through `commit guidelines` of [angular's guidelines](https://github.com/angular/angular/blob/main/CONTRIBUTING.md).
-Then open a pr on this repo.
+- Please read through `commit guidelines` of [angular's guidelines](https://github.com/angular/angular/blob/main/CONTRIBUTING.md). then open a pr on this repo.

 ## Author